HUANG-KUAN-HSIANG/BBO-angles-and-intensity/README.md

 # BBO-angles-and-intensity
-The purpose of this simulation is to analyze the variations in output intensity caused by rotating the BBO crystal along three orthogonal axes.
+The purpose of this simulation is to analyze the variations in second harmonic genration intensity caused by rotating the BBO crystal along three orthogonal axes.